-threshold are considered to be non-equilibrium convection and values below are considered to be quasi-equilibrium convection.
+Zimmer et al. (2011) concluded that a threshold within the region 3-12 h should distinguish clearly between the different regimes.
+A threshold of 3 h is used here; values above this threshold are considered to be non-equilibrium convection and values below are considered to be quasi-equilibrium convection.
 The timescale threshold chosen is stated here but justified a posteriori based on the results presented.

-Previous studies have calculated the convective adjustment timescale using a number of methods for spatially and temporally smoothing the raw CAPE and precipitation data (Done et al. 2006; Molini et al. 2011; Keil and Craig 2011).
-These methods include averaging over points where it is raining (Molini et al. 2011) and using a Gaussian kernel to smooth the CAPE and precipitation fields (Keil and Craig 2011).
+Previous studies have calculated the convective adjustment timescale using a number of methods for spatially and temporally smoothing the raw CAPE and precipitation data (Done et al., 2006; Molini et al., 2011; Keil and Craig, 2011).
+These methods include averaging over points where it is raining (Molini et al., 2011) and using a Gaussian kernel to smooth the CAPE and precipitation fields (Keil and Craig, 2011).
 The methods used in earlier studies were tested alongside other variants to determine if the regime separation was sensitive to the method used for smoothing.
 The results were also compared against the following set of criteria that was obtained from theory and previous studies:

-- the timescale should be representative of an ensemble of clouds (Craig et al. 2012) and should not be influenced by variability on scales smaller than the spacing between the convective clouds (Done et al. 2006). - the timescale should be temporally smooth so it does not jump erratically between regimes (Keil and Craig 2011); - the timescale should be spatially smooth and indicate localised features (Keil and Craig 2011).
+- the timescale should be representative of an ensemble of clouds (Craig et al., 2012) and should not be influenced by variability on scales smaller than the spacing between the convective clouds (Done et al., 2006); - the timescale should be temporally smooth so it does not jump erratically between regimes (Keil and Craig, 2011); - the timescale should be spatially smooth and indicate localised features (Keil and Craig, 2011).

 The derived convective adjustment timescales implied similar regime separation for all the smoothing methods trialled, provided that precipitation accumulations were used instead of instantaneous precipitation rates.
-There was greater variation in the derived convective adjustment timescales for different smoothing methods when the calculations were performed on data from the model configuration using a convection parametrisation scheme (the NAE) compared to data from a model configuration that treated convection explicitly (the operational UKV).
-The MetUM uses a convection scheme with a convective quasi-equilibrium-type closure (Gregory and Rowntree 1990) and, based on the derived convective adjustment timescale, all the cases used in the sensitivity tests were classed as convective quasi-equilibrium events when instantaneous precipitation rates from the NAE configuration were used.
+There was greater variation in the derived convective adjustment timescales for different smoothing methods when the calculations were performed on data from the model configuration using a convection parametrization scheme (the NAE) compared to data from a model configuration that treated convection explicitly (the operational UKV).
+The MetUM uses a convection scheme with a convective quasi-equilibrium-type closure (Gregory and Rowntree, 1990) and, based on the derived convective adjustment timescale, all the cases used in the sensitivity tests were classed as convective quasi-equilibrium events when instantaneous precipitation rates from the NAE configuration were used.
 This helps to motivate the choice of the UKV model configuration for the model-derived convective adjustment timescales here.

-From the sensitivity testing it was determined that the smoothing method of Keil and Craig (2011) would be used as it met all of the above criteria.
-A Gaussian kernel of half-width 60 km is applied to the coarse-grained CAPE and precipitation fields, and the convective adjustment timescale is calculated every three hours.
-A threshold of 0.2 mm hr-1 is applied to the precipitation accumulations (after conversion to a precipitation rate and the Gaussian kernel has been applied) so that the timescale does not tend to infinity for very light (and likely non-convective) precipitation events or dry events.
-This threshold is smaller than that used in any previous study referenced here because of the coarse graining applied to the UKV output.
+From the sensitivity testing, it was determined that the smoothing method of Keil and Craig (2011) would be used as it met all of the above criteria.
+A Gaussian kernel of half-width 60 km is applied to the coarse-grained CAPE and precipitation fields, and the convective adjustment timescale is calculated every 3 h.
+A threshold of $0.2 \text{ mm} \text{ h}^{-1}$ is applied to the precipitation accumulations (after conversion to a precipitation rate and the Gaussian kernel has been applied) so that the timescale does not tend to infinity for very light (and likely non-convective) precipitation events or dry events.
+This threshold is smaller than that used in any previous study referenced here because of the coarse-graining applied to the UKV output.
 The precipitation threshold removes all but the top 17% of accumulations to reduce the chance of any stratiform rain being included in the calculation.
-Throughout this study, unless otherwise specified, CAPE values of zero and precipitation values below the threshold were included in the data being smoothed but undefined convective adjustment timescales resulting from the smoothed data are not included.
+Throughout this study, unless otherwise specified, CAPE values of zero and precipitation values below the threshold were included in the data being smoothed, but undefined convective adjustment timescales resulting from the smoothed data are not included.